savethehopestationhouse/bicycling_advocacy/organizations/cities/mountain_view_bpac/agendas/README.md

 Thursday Night Live (TNL), which featured mobility groups, and a Safe Routes to School bike rodeo kickoff.

 #### BPAC Comments
+- Greg Unangst
+   - would like to encourage Sunnyvale to move forward with partnering with MV on the **Stevens Creek Trail extension project**
+   - inquired about the Colony Street connection to the Permanente Creek Trail.
+      - Staff explained that the Colony Street connection is now in the City's adopted Capital Improvment Program.